neoxia/apoyo/docs/vuepress/guide/policies/getting-started.md

     const userContext = new UserContext<User>()
     const policyContext = new CommonPolicyContext(userContext)
     const authorizer = new Authorizer(policyContext, {
+      // Policy middlewares
       before: [
-        GlobalPolicy.isAdmin
+        // Check if user is an admin and skip remaining checks if true GlobalPolicy.isAdmin
       ]
     })